background

 Accounts Payable (A/P)

-• Accounts payable represent the unpaid bills owed to suppliers and vendors for services or products already received, yet were paid for on credit by the company.
+• Accounts payable represent the unpaid bills owed to suppliers and vendors for services or products already received yet paid for on credit by the company.

 Accrued Expenses

-• Accrued expenses are the expenses incurred by a company such as employee compensation or utilities, however, the payment has not yet been issued — most often because the invoice is still waiting to be processed.
+• Accrued expenses are expenses incurred by a company, such as employee compensation or utilities — however, the payment has not yet been issued.

 Short-Term Debt